Hassane3/Tcharit/client/README.md

     - Show the tank panel when selected in the search bar.

 *******HERE**********
+**29/01/25
+    Delete posts that are old.

+**14/12/24
+    --> In tank page, header must be fixed when scrolling attempt a certain value.
+    - Handle when tankAgent set tank state :
+        - Use material ui to re-design tank page
+        - when tank agent set tank state(full/empty), the box is designed differently (important) to show that its a reliable information

 **10/12/24
     - Add a menu to the app with a login section (reserved for tank fillers) :
         - Use mui material to create the menu